immutable/offchain-minting/README.md

 The purpose of v1 is to allow us to meet our minting obligations to players.
 There are two primary state transitions required: minting tokens and burning tokens.

+Only certain token types (whether ERC721 or ERC20) should be available to mint - Immutable should not be able to mint CryptoKitties, for example.
+Preferably, this would be hard-enforced by the proof.

 Immutable should send the following request to mint either an ERC721 or ERC20 token.

 ```